ankumar/architecture/Patterns/Design Patterns.md

 Another feature of patterns is that they follow a rigid format.
 However, each author defines a different format, and unfortunately there is no common standard for the way patterns should be laid out.
 Martin Fowler gives an excellent overview of the formats used for pattern languages in [Writing Software Patterns](https://www.martinfowler.com/articles/writingPatterns.html).

-1. Foundational Patterns, covers the core concepts of Kubernetes.
+1. Foundational Patterns, covers the core concepts.
 These are the underlying principles and practices for building container-based cloud-native applications.
 2. Behavioral Patterns, describes patterns that sit on top of the foundational patterns and add finer-grained concepts for managing various types of container and platform interactions.
 3. Structural Patterns, contains patterns related to organizing containers within a Pod, which is the atom of the Kubernetes platform.
 4. Configuration Patterns, gives insight into the various ways application configuration can be handled in Kubernetes.
 These are very granular patterns, including concrete recipes for connecting applications to their configuration.